todistantlands/priestoftheroad/game-texts/atlas-of-the-weave.md

 # Atlas of the Weave
+*A companion text to* The Priest of the Road
+*a role-playing game by Alex Chalk*

 *Game Jam Edition*

+*© 2024 Alex Chalk*
+The Priest of the Road *is hack of D. Vincent Baker's* The Wizard's Grimoire *series of games, © 2021 Meguey Baker & Vincent Baker.*
+*Permission granted to print & duplicate for personal use.*
 ## The Woven World

 The world is old.
 It has seen many epochs and ages.
 With time it has grown strange and dreamlike.
 For some time, a great Empire ruled over all.
 Now only ruins remain.